As with the SASS preprocessor, the Pug uses an interpreter, a program, or a script that translates a Pug template into HTML.

 npm install pug-cli

-You can install the package in a specific directory, or globally if you use the
+You can install the package in a specific directory or globally with the

 -g flag during installation.
-If you want to know the version of the package you installed, type
+If you want to know the package version you installed, type

 pug version: 2.0.4 pug-cli version: 1.0.0-alpha6